-Three states have implemented investment adviser representative continuing education (IAR CE) requirements with a compliance date of Jan.
-1, 2022.
-Investment adviser representatives now have until Dec.
-31 to meet IAR CE requirements if they conduct advisory business in a state that has adopted the North American Securities Administrators Association (NASAA)’s Investment Adviser Representative Continuing Education Model Rule.
+Several states have adopted and implemented investment adviser representative continuing education (IAR CE) requirements, while many other states continue to join them in implementing these new requirements.
+Once implemented, Investment adviser representatives have until the compliance date to meet IAR CE requirements if they conduct advisory business in a state that has adopted the North American Securities Administrators Association (NASAA)’s Investment Adviser Representative Continuing Education Model Rule.

 Implementing IAR CE Requirements